 Paperwork is also received 25% slower and has 50% more errors than mobile forms, which should convince you to consider making the switch from paper.
 Here are some of the top ways mobile forms can be used by your business.

-1. Offsite and Remote Work Locations
+1. Remote Work Locations

 2. Daily Job Reports

 Many businesses operate without a formalized process for daily job progress reporting, or have a process that is rarely followed.
 When you have some employees sending in an email at the end of the day with incomplete information, while others calling their supervisor to report updates, information is bound to be missing and it is difficult to put together a clear picture of where a job stands.

 With mobile forms, employees don’t need to worry about finding a computer so they can send in an email, or ending up without an actual record of the work that’s been done after a phone call.
 Everything is submitted to the correct person through the mobile forms app right on the employee’s mobile device.

 Accurately collecting daily job reports allows the office to understand how much progress has been made on each job each day, so they can ensure that they’re on track to meet deadlines.

 The data that is collected with mobile forms can be sent to recipients as a PDF.
 A customized PDF version of your forms can be created by uploading a template with the question order, branding and logos for your business, and customized font sizes and colors.

 This allows you to recreate a digital version that matches your original paper form, and can easily be added to your digital documentation systems and records without the need to scan and save a printed paper form.